Naming conventions for women in ancient Rome: Suffixes

-Many times women needed unofficial names to differenciate them between their relatives, this was often done with the help of suffixes, for example the diminutive suffix illa/ila (alternatively ulla/ula or olla/ola) meaning "small" or "little" was used often, for example: Julilla for a young Julia, Drusilla for a young Drusa.
+Many times women needed unofficial names to differentiate them between their relatives, this was often done with the help of suffixes, for example the diminutive suffix illa/ila (alternatively ulla/ula or olla/ola) meaning "small" or "little" was used often, for example: Julilla for a young Julia, Drusilla for a young Drusa.
 The suffix derived from the word ulla which was the word for a little pit and could be used to denote that the woman in question was a younger relative of someone with the same name, that she was still a little girl, or simply implying affection, for example Cicero's daughter Tullia was called by him "Tulliola" even as an adult despite not having any older sisters or other notable female relatives.
 Another suffix used was ina/inna which would imply relative of, for example "Agrippina was the daughter of Agrippa" or "Messalina was the daughter of Messala".
 The ina suffix was often used for cognomina which ended in "a", meaning that there was no generic way to feminize them.

 A third rarer form was iana which could be added to the name of a woman whose father was adopted into another family or to indicate the family of her mother such as Ulpia Marciana who was the daughter of Marcia and Marcus Ulpius Traianus.

 There were also rare cases of combining two suffixes, such as "Agripp-in(a)-illa" (Note: Agrippinilla was also used by Robert Graves in his books (I, Claudius and Claudius the God) as the name of Agrippina the Younger.) the wife of Marcus Gavius Squilla Gallicanus, the consul of 127.
 The suffixes were not always added to the end of the nomen or cognomen, but sometimes also to a woman's numeral, for example, Brutus' sister Junia Tertia was nicknamed Tertulla.
 The most common forms for all the female numerals were Primula, Secundina, Tertiola/Tertulla, Quartilla and Quintilla/Quintina.